-There are some over-the-counter alternatives to benzodiazepine medications that may have variable side effects and different methods of action.
+There are some over-the-counter alternatives to benzodiazepine medications that may have various side effects and different methods of action.

 Benzodiazepines are dispensed to treat a range of symptoms, and different ones work for different concerns.
 For example, Valium is often prescribed to help people relax and to reduce muscle tension, while Xanax is dispensed to treat anxiety and panic disorders.
 Restoril (temazepam) is more of a sleep aid prescribed for anxiety.

-Detailed below are some of the over-the-counter products that have similar effects to some benzodiazepines and what they may be helpful in treating.
+Detailed below are some of the over-the-counter products that have similar effects to some benzodiazepines and what they may help treat.

 Marketed in the United States in several forms, synthetic versions of the naturally occurring brain chemical with sedative-like properties can help to manage stress, reduce anxiety, and enhance sleep functions.

 Most of these over-the-counter benzodiazepine substitutes and supplements are considered to be safe, but they may not be overly effective.
 Some can have difficult side effects that may even be dangerous as well.

 Benadryl, for example, can cause daytime sleepiness, blurred vision, and sluggishness.
 The National Capital Poison Center warns that while kava may have calming effects, using the supplement may cause liver damage.
 GABA is a particularly large molecule when manufactured as a synthetic product in a lab, and it can be difficult for the body to absorb enough of it to be effective.